apache/druid/docs/api-reference/data-management-api.md

   ~ under the License.
   -->

-> This document describes the API endpoints for data segment management.
+This document describes the data management API endpoints for Apache Druid.
+This included information on how to mark segments as `used` or `unused` and delete them from Druid.

 ## Note for Coordinator's POST and DELETE APIs